Zgoss/COP1500-project-1/README.md

 - week eleven: graduation - 2hrs.
 Professor Chuck's colleague, Curt Bonk, talked about his thoughts on other possible courses.
 He said that when choosing courses passion, purpose, persistence, playfuless, choice, commitment, and connections should be considered.

 ![Graduation](https://user-images.githubusercontent.com/54559367/68836636-cfcf2700-0688-11ea-8cad-5af7428d16fe.PNG)

+-Project

+"""
+Produces the number of characters, words, and the count of each word in a sentence entered by the user
+__author__= "Zachary Gossett"
+COP1500-project-1
+"""
+print("Hello, this program will calculate the number of characters, "
+      "words,\nand count of each word of a sentence.
+Please enter a " "sentence,\nbut do not put any punctuation marks.") project_python = dict() print("Enter a sentence: ") line_entered = input("")
+sentence_entered = line_entered.split()
+print("The number of characters in your sentence is:", len(line_entered)) print("The number of words in your sentence is:", len(sentence_entered)) for word in sentence_entered:
+    project_python[word] = project_python.get(word, 0) + 1
+print("The words and the number of each words in your sentence are:",
+      project_python)